UCCE Rice Yield Contest

 The purpose of the California Rice Yield Contest is to provide an opportunity for rice producers and UC scientists to share information about intensive rice production in California and to recognize individuals who have achieved the highest yields in the state.

-Harvest and weighing were closely monitored by UCCE personnel.
 Yields are determined from a minimum of 3 acres from a 10-acre test plot and reported at 14% moisture.
-In 2016 there were roughly 20 yield contest entries; however, due to the early rains which interrupted harvest activities, we were only able to monitor six yield contests (from 3 regions).
+In 2017 there were over 20 yield contest entries; however, due to low yields many growers pulled out of the contest and in the end we only measure yield from seven fields in 3 regions.